abbycar/MicrosoftEdge-Documentation/dev-guide/HTML5/folder-upload/README.md

+---
+description: Learn how to add support for folder uploading to your website.
+title: Folder upload
+author: erikadoyle
+---

 # Folder upload

 Microsoft Edge supports uploading files, folders, and combinations of files and folders using APIs that are interoperable with Chrome.